jaywhj/mkdocs-materialx/docs/differences.md

     - Added the next-gen date and author plugin, see documentation: [Adding Document Dates and Authors](https://jaywhj.github.io/mkdocs-materialx/setup/adding-document-dates-authors/)
     - Added the recent updates module, see documentation: [Adding Recent Updates Module](https://jaywhj.github.io/mkdocs-materialx/setup/adding-recent-updates-module/)
     - Refactor the TOC components for mobile, enabling seamless NAV and TOC experiences on mobile
+    - Fixed issue where swipe events would wear through on mobile
-    - Added indentation guide lines and active link accent colors for TOC; implemented table zebra-striping
+    - Added indentation guide lines and active link accent colors for TOC
-    - Moved the "back-to-top" button to the bottom, aligning with intuitive proximity-based interaction logic
+    - Moved the "back-to-top" container to the bottom, aligning with intuitive proximity-based interaction logic